14494 - The Political Economy of Transformation Modulübersicht

 Credits: | 6 |

-Learning Outcome: | By the end of the semester, students will have a solid grasp of theoretical concepts tied to a political economy perspective.
-Also, they will nuancedly understand the Gulf region's transformation strategies and their spatial implications.
-They will have acquired critical reflection skills and will be able to navigate and process complex conceptual texts.
-Students are competent in inter- and transdisciplinary research. |
+Learning Outcome: | By the end of the semester, students will have a solid understanding of theoretical concepts tied to a critical political economy perspective.
+They will be able to apply these theoretical perspectives for analysing concrete empirical contexts.
+They will have skills for critical reflection and will be able to navigate and process complex conceptual texts.
+Students have inter- and transdisciplinary research competencies. |

 Recommended Prerequisites: | None |